What is the Human Papillomavirus (“HPV”) Vaccine?

 It is believed the HPV vaccine creates an antibody response that is capable of protecting a person against infection.
 The HPV vaccine uses virus-like particles (VLP) to produce an immune response.
 They are not infectious, because they lack DNA.
 However, these VLPs can attach to cells and stimulate the immune system to produce antibodies that can prevent the complete papillomavirus, in future encounters, from infecting cells.
 Although HPV vaccines can help prevent future HPV infection, they do not help eliminate existing HPV infections.

 The Centers for Disease Control and Prevention (CDC) recommends that all males and females receive HPV vaccination between the ages of 9 and 26, beginning at age 11 or 12.
 This schedule is designed to prevent potential exposure to HPV through sexual contact.

 The HPV vaccine is not recommended for any person who has ever had a life-threatening allergic reaction to any component of HPV vaccine, or to a previous dose of HPV vaccine.
 Any person who has any severe allergies, including an allergy to yeast, should consult their physician prior to receiving the HPV vaccination.
 The HPV vaccine is not recommended for pregnant women at this time.
 In addition, anyone with an existing HPV infection should not receive the HPV vaccine.

 How is the HPV vaccine administered?

-Both HPV vaccines should be given intramuscularly in a 2-dose or 3-dose series, depending on the age of the recipient.
+The HPV vaccine should be given intramuscularly in a 2-dose or 3-dose series, depending on the age of the recipient.
 The CDC recommends that the first and second doses of the HPV vaccine be administered at least 5 months apart.